Soak up plenty of seasonal cheer with our guide to what to do in London on Christmas Day.

 Christmas Day church services in London

-- Some restaurants in Chinatown are open as usual on 25 December, offering a delicious alternative to the traditional Christmas lunch.
+- Head to Chinatown – where some restaurants are open as usual on 25 December – to indulge in a delicious alternative to your traditional Christmas fill.

-- Some pubs open for a few hours around lunchtime, but most will be closed or ticketed in the evening, so make sure you check for opening hours.
+- If you prefer to nestle in a cosy pub, some London pubs are open for a few hours around lunchtime, but most will be closed or ticketed in the evening – so make sure to check the opening hours.

 - Hotel bars are a good bet for a drink on Christmas Day, though it's still best to check with the venue in advance.

-- Take a spin on one of London's best ice skating rinks, many of which are open on 26 December.
+- Take a spin on one of London's best ice-skating rinks, many of which re-open on 26 December.

-Find out more about transport and opening times over the festive season with our essential guide to Christmas and New Year in London, and discover what else is on during Christmas in London.
+Find out more about transport and opening times over the festive season with this essential guide to Christmas and New Year in London and plan your festive break with top tips for Christmas in London.